Have you always wanted to visit the iconic battlefields of the First World War?

 Why choose Cycling the Battlefields with Jeremy Banning?

 Learn from an acknowledged and well-known expert.
 Jeremy combines a deep understanding of Western Front with the ability to cycle the terrain.
 He knows the best roads and tracks, the finest views and most poignant stories to bring the battlefield alive.
 Benefit from his twenty years experience of the battlefields and research for Who Do You Think You Are?, the BBC, Channel 4 and the Imperial War Museum.
-Jeremy has led many cycling tours over the past few years and has experience in groups of all sizes.
+Jeremy has led numerous cycling tours over the past few years and has experience in groups of all sizes.

 “We spent three fantastic days with Jeremy exploring the battlefields of the Somme, Arras and Loos – on bikes!
 As part of the trip Jeremy researched my grandfather’s story in the Irish Guards and found where and how he won his Military Cross (and got injured in the process).
 Jeremy is unbelievably knowledgeable about the battlefield sites specifically and about the First World War.
 He brings an incredible level of passion and insight to his subject.
 For both myself, and my son, who joined us, this was a poignant, indeed life changing experience.
 I can’t recommend Jeremy highly enough.”
 John O’Brien, Surrey

 I do not advertise specific tour dates but, if you can get a group together, will guide you around whatever battlefield you want.
 Over the years I have guided groups (ranging from 2-14 people) and have found that by working this way, you get an interesting and challenging weekend away with friends without any worry about the route and simply share my guiding fee between you.
 By cycling in a group you save money and enjoy time with friends.
 What could be better?